GerritCodeReview/zoekt/README.md

 =============

 It is recommended to install exuberant or universal CTags.
-If available, it will be used to improve ranking.
+If available (as "ctags-exuberant" or "ctags-universal" respectively), it will be used to improve ranking.

 If you index untrusted code, it is strongly recommended to also install Bazel's sandbox, to avoid vulnerabilities of ctags opening up